A model of pseudo-Nambu-Goldstone dark matter from a softly broken $SU(2)$ global symmetry with a $U(1)$ gauge symmetry: Introduction

 A possible mechanism to have (almost) only the quadratic term and to avoid the domain wall problem have been already discussed in Ref.~\cite{1708.02253}.
 Models that explain why only the $S^2 + S^{*2}$ term arises are proposed in Refs.~\cite{2001.03954,2001.05910, 2104.13523, 2105.03419}.
 Those models utilize the $U(1)_{B-L}$ gauge symmetry to restrict the soft symmetry breaking terms.
 The $U(1)_{B-L}$ gauge symmetry is spontaneously broken at high energy, and the pNG model proposed in Ref~\cite{1708.02253} arises as the low energy effective theory.\footnote{Note that, in general, the domain-wall problem can be avoided if the soft breaking term arises from a VEV that spontaneously breaks a continuous (simple) symmetry $G$ into the $Z_2$ symmetry, in which $G$ is not needed to be gauged.
 In fact, suppose that two scalar VEVs trigger a two-step symmetry breaking $G \to Z_2 \to 1$, in which the pNG model in Ref~\cite{1708.02253} arises after the first symmetry breaking.
 Since $\pi_0(G)=0$ and $\pi_1(G/Z_2)=Z_2$, cosmic strings with the topological charge $Z_2$ appear at the first phase transition and become connected by domain walls at the second one.
 Regardless of whether $G$ is global or local, the domain walls shrink well before they dominate the energy density of the Universe, see Sec.~13.6 in Ref.~\cite{Vilenkin:2000jqa} and also Refs.~\cite{Everett:1982nm,Kibble:1982dd}. } The models predict that the DM is not absolutely stable and decays eventually.
 To make the DM long-lived particle, the scale of the $U(1)_{B-L}$ breaking is assumed to be very high around the GUT scale.
 In Ref.~\cite{2101.04887}, the effect of the mass-dimension one soft-breaking term, $S + S^*$ is discussed.
 In that case, the $Z_2$ symmetry is also explicitly broken, and thus the domain-wall problem is absent.
 However, the degeneracy in the mass spectra of the scalar particles is necessary to suppress the DM-quark scattering amplitude.
 Analyses with other explicit breaking terms are discussed in Refs.~\cite{Alanne:2020jwx, 2106.05289}.

 In this paper, we construct a model that allows only the mass-dimension-two soft symmetry breaking terms by a gauge symmetry.
-The gauge symmetry is broken around the electroweak or TeV scale in contrast to the pNG models with the $U(1) _g \times$ $U(1)_X$ symmetry.
-We assume that $\phi$ develops a VEV,
+The gauge symmetry is broken around the electroweak or TeV scale in contrast to the pNG models with the $U(1)_{B-L}$ gauge symmetry.
+In our model, any discrete symmetry is not spontaneously broken and the domain-wall problem is absent.